DBordeianu1/CloudGarden/README.md

 It bridges the gap between my interest in plants and my desire to understand **Cloud Resource Management**.
-In this application, a "Succulent" is not just a plant, it is a mock service with state, health metrics, and lifecycle requirements.
+In this application, a "Succulent" is not just a plant, it is a mock service with state, health metric, and lifecycle requirements.